Personal information charter

 When individuals apply to work at Land Registry we will only use the information they supply to us to process their application and to monitor recruitment statistics.
 Where we want to disclose information to a third party, for example where we want to take up a reference, we will not do so without informing them beforehand unless the disclosure is required by law.

 Personal information about unsuccessful candidates will be held for 24 months after the recruitment exercise has been completed, it will then be destroyed or deleted.
-We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.
+We keep de-personalised statistical information about applicants to help improve our recruitment activities, but no individuals are identifiable from that data.

 Once a person has taken up employment with Land Registry, we will compile a file relating to their employment.
 Our staff information charter sets out what we do.